NDIS REGISTRATION NO. 4050155829

 Suzie has recently joined the ACHIEVE DISABILITY SERVICES PTY LTD team as a mentor and has all updated certifications and qualifications required to provide support.
 Suzie is very friendly, kind and caring and enjoys working with and supporting people with disabilities.
 Suzie has 20 years experience supporting her disabled mother, which has given her great insight into providing care and anticipating the needs of her clients, along with first hand lived experience.
 Her previous employment was as cabin crew flying with a number of Australian airlines and has a strong focus on customer service and building relationships.

-In the field, Suzie has experience working with Autism Spectrum Disorder (ASD), Intellectual Disability (ID), Non-Verbal (NV), Non Ambulant (NA), Anxiety, Attention – Deficit/ hyperactivity disorder (ADHD), Epilepsy, Borderline Personality Disorder (BPD), Hip Dyspepsia, Acquired Brain Injury (ABI), Schizophrenia and Mental Health conditions.
+In the field, Suzie has experience working with Autism Spectrum Disorder (ASD), Intellectual Disability (ID), Non-Verbal (NV), Non Ambulant (NA), Anxiety, Attention – Deficit/ hyperactivity disorder (ADHD), Epilepsy, Borderline Personality Disorder (BPD), Hip Dyspepsia, Acquired Brain Injury (ABI), Cerebral Palsy (CP), Schizophrenia and Mental Health conditions.
 Suzie also has extensive experience working with those members of the LGBTIQA+ community.

 Suzie has adapted to her role as a mentor with such ease – and the NDIS participants who she now currently supports, have valued her quality of supports and person centred approach; with high regard.
 Suzie has further found the work providing care and support to her current supported NDIS participants to be hugely rewarding and fulfilling.